Skip to Content

 4. Release of a portion of a sample to a third party with the written consent of the individual or their surrogate decision maker (usually a parent);

-5. Fully de-identified samples may be used for research approved by a research ethics board, and in compliance with the provisions in the Personal Health Information Privacy Act (PHIPA).
+5. De-identified samples may be used for research approved by a research ethics board, and in compliance with the provisions in the Personal Health Information Privacy Act (PHIPA).
 Identified samples can only be used for research with the written consent of the individual or their surrogate decision maker.

 There are currently only two ways that a baby’s samples can be used for research:

 1. Research that needs the baby’s sample linked to the baby’s identity.
-This could only happen after obtaining written consent from the child (if they were old enough to give consent) or from their surrogate decision maker (a parent or guardian).
-The study would have to be approved by a research ethics board.
+This could only happen after obtaining written consent from the child (if they were old enough to give consent) or from their surrogate decision maker (usually a parent/guardian).
+The study must be approved by a research ethics board.

 • The parent/guardian and/or child would be fully informed of the purpose of the research as well as the pros and cons of participating in the research.